Happy holiday hosting

 I’m not here to tell you to eat celery sticks for Christmas lunch.

 One blow-out day is not the end of the world if that’s what you want to do!
 But I do want to push back against the idea that Christmas has to be a time of over-indulgence.
 And that providing healthy options makes you a Grinch.
-So here’s a few ways to lighten your Christmas lunch that will fly under the radar.
+So here are a few ways to lighten your Christmas lunch that will fly under the radar.

 These are the little bowls of things that I always fill up on by accident.
 Try these tips to make sure your guests save tummy room for the main event!